Coco Chanel Trivia Questions

 Hard

-Chanel was a paid informant for Nazi intelligence during World War II, code-named 'Westminster.'
+Chanel was an informant for Nazi intelligence during World War II, code-named 'Westminster.'

 Click to reveal answer ›